•

 Science

 Using the American dating system, today, March 14, i.e. 3/14, is Pi Day.
 It also happens to be Einstein’s birthday and Talk Like a Physicists Day (thanks to my colleague Dave Dixon for illuminating me).
-Talking like a physicist is something difficult for me personally NOT to do, but for those non-physicists amongst […]
+Talking like a physicist is something difficult for me personally NOT to do, but for those non-physicists amongst you, bust […]

 Wednesday, February 13th, 2008 at 9:02 pm